sudhanshu-77/Github_User_Finder.github.io/README.md

-# Github-User-Finder-Project..
+## <p align="center"> Github-User-Finder:</p>

 The site is live at [here](https://sudhanshu-77.github.io/Github_User_Finder.github.io/).

-### In this project I have used github open API which do not require any authentication to access the data.
+## In this project I have used github open API which do not require any authentication to access the data.

 ## Output